jitsi-contrib/prosody-plugins/token_security_ondemand/README.md

 ## A token sample

-A sample token body to activate lobby and set a passwrd for a room:
+A sample token body to activate lobby and set a password for a room:

 ```json
 {